 How does a reverse mortgage work?

 The most common reverse mortgage in the United States today is the HECM, or home equity conversion mortgage.
-The HECM is the official federally insured reverse mortgage program that enables seniors to tap into their home equity without a monthly mortgage payment or giving up ownership of the home.
+The HECM is the official FHA-insured reverse mortgage that enables seniors to tap into home equity without a monthly payment or giving up ownership of the home.

 You always remain the owner of the home and you’re free to leave it to your heirs.
 Your heirs will inherit any remaining equity in the home.

-The HECM is a non-recourse loan.
-That means the most that will ever have to be repaid is the value of the home.
-If the home is not worth enough to pay off the entire loan balance, FHA will cover the shortage.
+The HECM is a non-recourse loan; the most that will ever have to be repaid is the value of the home.
+FHA will cover the shortage if your home is not worth enough to pay off the entire loan balance.

 Is there a reverse mortgage maximum loan amount?

 As already mentioned, your obligation under the HECM is to simply pay the property charges and live in and maintain the home.
 No repayment is required as long as at least one borrower or non-borrowing spouse is doing that.
 This means the HECM is completely open-ended.
 As long as you meet your program obligations, there is no requirement to repay the loan.
 This is true even if you use up your entire line of credit, run out of term payments, or run out of equity in your home.

 In short, there is no reverse mortgage maximum loan or loan amount.
-The HECM is completely open-ended as long as the program obligations are met.
+The HECM is completely open-ended as long as your program obligations are met.

 To be clear, there is no maximum reverse mortgage loan amount over time, but there is a maximum amount at the start of the loan.
 The HECM initially offers a portion of the value of your home.
 How much of a portion depends on the value of your home, your age, current interest rates, and the HECM program you select.
 The amount is different for everybody.

-If you would like to get an estimate of how much you can qualify for, be sure to check out our reverse mortgage calculator.
+If you’d like an estimate of how much you can initially qualify for, be sure to check out our reverse mortgage calculator.